-- A-169.
+- A-174.
 ASA believes that broadband access to the Internet is important to the quality of life in rural America and to strong and competitive farming operations.
 ASA encourages private businesses and cooperatives to collaborate with state and local governments to seek grants through the USDA's Rural Utilities Service (RUS) and the American Recovery & Reimbursement Act (ARRA) or other available sources to bring quality high-speed broadband to rural areas at affordable rates.
-(2018) - A-170.
+(2018) - A-175.
 ASA supports a dependable and free public Global Positioning Satellite (GPS) differential real time kinematic correction signal available across all of the U.S.'s agricultural production land.
-(2017) - A-171.
-ASA opposes the use of adjacent band width by any company that would compromise the effectiveness of GPS technology for farmers. - A-172.
+(2017) - A-176.
+ASA opposes the use of adjacent band width by any company that would compromise the effectiveness of GPS technology for farmers. - A-177.
 ASA encourages the continued development expansion and improvement of cellular networks to adequately address the needs of rural regions of the United States.
-(2017) - A-173.
+(2017) - A-178.
 ASA urges that USDA's agricultural reports be classified as an "essential government service" to ensure their scheduled release in the event of government service disruptions.
-(2017) - A-174.
+(2017) - A-179.
 ASA urges USDA to provide oversight and take all appropriate measures to ensure the security of all agency reports, no matter the transmission mode, before their uniform release.
-(2017) - A-175.
-ASA believes the information gathered by GPS, precision agriculture systems, unmanned aerial vehicles and other data acquisition platforms should remain the sole property of the farm.
-(2017) - A-176.
-ASA supports legislative statutes that establish a single confidentiality classification of all USDA collected producer data and the reorganization within USDA that delegates that data collection function to a single unit within the USDA's Farm Service Agency (FSA). - A-177 ASA supports the agricultural producer's right to repair equipment and machinery.
+(2017) - A-180.
+ASA opposes unauthorized access by third parties to farmlevel data.
+(2020) - A-181.
+ASA supports legislative statutes that establish a single confidentiality classification of all USDA collected producer data and the reorganization within USDA that delegates that data collection function to a single unit within the USDA's Farm Service Agency (FSA). - A-182.
+ASA supports the agricultural producer's right to repair equipment and machinery.
 (2019)